Office: SS 201

 Course Description and Focus

 This course will introduce you to mapping for interactivity with a focus on both design and technology.
 We will explore various software platforms for creating interactive maps meant to be used on personal computers, tablets, or mobile devices.
-These include Google Maps, Google Earth, ArcGIS Online, and MapBox Studio.
+These include Google, ArcGIS Online, MapBox Studio, and Carto.
 Topics covered in this course include evaluating functions and limitations of map server software, creating well-designed and effective web-based maps, and current trends in web-based geospatial technologies.

 Interactive Map Design is taught in a computer lab.
 Classes consist of a combination of lecture, demos, discussion, labs, and working on projects.
 The labs and projects are designed to assist in learning specific tools and techniques for creating effective interactive maps.
 Students will share their maps with each other and critique maps based on their design, content, and functionality.
 The final project will provides students with an opportunity to create an interactive map, using their software of choice and on a topic of their choice.